 MANAGED FUTURES Most managed futures are normally considered and alternative investment, although there are now some mutual funds that invest in futures contracts.
 Most managed futures contracts are done through private placements and held in a trust that has a hedge fund fee structure.
 It is literally what is says it is, future contracts that are being managed by an investment manager.
 A future contract is a contract to deliver a good at a particular price in the future.
 Farmers and material producers use these contracts to pre sale their goods.
 The futures markets help with the coordination and delivery of the proper amount of certain types of food and other goods through market pricing.
 Managed futures are speculative in nature although these managers can include fundamental analysis in their speculation based on supply and demand.
 Futures are typically highly leveraged and fluctuate in value greatly.

-Securities and advisory services offered through LPL Financial, A Registered Investment Advisor, Member FINRA / SIPC The LPL Financial Registered Representative associated with this site may only discuss and/or transact securities business with residents of the following states: AR, CA, CO, FL, GA, IA, LA, MN, MO, NC, ND, OK, SC, TX, VA, WA -
+Securities and advisory services offered through LPL Financial, A Registered Investment Advisor, Member FINRA / SIPC The LPL Financial Registered Representative associated with this site may only discuss and/or transact securities business with residents of the following states: AR, AZ, CA, CO, FL, GA, IA, LA, MI, MN, MT, MO, OK, OR, TN, TX, WA, WI -